 How to Become a Texas Master Gardener

-If accepted into the Denton County Master Gardener program, you will be required to attend a minimum of 70 hours in specialized training that begins January 26, 2021, and ends April 27.
-Virtual training classes are held each Tuesday from 9:00 AM to 1:00 PM.
-In addition, trainees are required to complete specialized online training modules, for a total of 78 virtual classroom hours of education from some of the best horticultural educators in Texas.
+If accepted into the Denton County Master Gardener program, you will be required to attend a minimum of 70 hours in specialized training that begins January 25, 2022, and ends April 26, 2022.
+Training classes are held each Tuesday from 9:00 AM to 4:00 PM.
+IClasses are taught by some of the best horticultural educators in Texas.
 Experienced, active Master Gardener mentors are paired with trainees to help guide them through a successful training and volunteer experience during their first year.

 Our training program offers instruction in Earth-Kind® garden management, Integrated Pest Management, soil management and water conservation, lawn care, ornamental trees and shrubs, plant nutrition, vegetable and fruit gardening, native perennial and annual flowers and much more.
-Preview the 2021 class schedule.
-Schedule changes may occur due to the weather or instructor availability.
+Preview the 2022 class schedule.
+Schedule changes may occur due to the weather, health concerns or instructor availability.

 Participants become certified Texas Master Gardeners after they have completed the first year of required training and volunteer commitment.
 A graduation and awards ceremony is hosted each January to commemorate and award each successful Master Gardener Intern.
 Texas Master Gardeners in Denton County maintain their certification by attending 12 hours of continuing education and providing a minimum of 12 hours of volunteer time each year after their initial training year.